Witchfinder General (film): Legacy and influence

-Witchfinder General inspired American International Pictures produce a second generation of Edgar Allan Poe movies.
-For example, Gordon Hessler's The Oblong Box starred Price and was originally scheduled to be directed by Reeves, but was given to Hessler after Reeves quit a week prior to production.
-Hessler's Cry of the Banshee, which featured Price and Dwyer, was also advertised as being associated with Poe; it was dismissed by AllMovie as "a rehashing of Witchfinder General".
+Witchfinder General inspired American International Pictures to produce more movies linked to Edgar Allan Poe, including The Oblong Box (linked to Poe's story "The Premature Burial") and Cry of the Banshee (very loosely linked to Poe's poem "The Bells").
+The Oblong Box starred Price and was originally scheduled to be directed by Reeves, but was given to Gordon Hessler after Reeves quit a week prior to production.
+Hessler also directed Cry of the Banshee, which featured Price and Dwyer.
+It was derivative of Witchfinder General, but it portrayed the witches as real and contained more explicit sexual violence.
+Tigon followed up on Witchfinder General by modifying the story for its 1971 release Blood on Satan's Claw; the setting was moved from the Victorian era to the 18th century, and other elements were added to make it more similar to Witchfinder.

 Witchfinder General was popular in Germany and inspired new films in the same genre.
 Similar films fully or partially financed by German production companies included Mark of the Devil, The Bloody Judge and Hexen geschändet und zu Tode gequält, released in the U.S. as Mark of the Devil Part II.

-Tigon's The Blood on Satan's Claw was produced as a successor to Witchfinder General.
-Mark Gatiss referred to the film as a prime example of a short-lived subgenre he called "folk horror", grouping it with Satan's Claw and The Wicker Man.
-Some critics maintain that Ken Russell's The Devils was influenced by Reeves's film.
-However, Russell said that he hated Reeves's film, describing it as "one of the worst movies I have ever seen and certainly the most nauseous".
+Some critics maintain that Ken Russell's The Devils was influenced by Reeves's film; however, Russell said that he hated Reeves's film, describing it as "one of the worst movies I have ever seen and certainly the most nauseous".
 Witchfinder General was the inspiration for a BBC Radio 4 play Vincent Price and The Horror of The English Blood Beast, first broadcast in March 2010.

 In 2016, director Nicolas Winding Refn and distributor Rupert Preston obtained the remake rights to Witchfinder General.
 In 2019, John Hillcoat was announced as the director for the remake.

+English doom metal band Witchfinder General took their name from the film.